wedgeski/MUTHURbot/README.md

 Once you've cloned the code, you'll need to do the following:

   1. Install dependencies
-  1. Set up your Discord environment
+  2. Set up your Discord environment
-  1. Create your image assets
+  3. Create your image assets
+  4. Create your PC roster

 ## Install dependencies
 Navigate to the code directory and enter the command: